Desert Mountain Scottsdale Real Estate Market Report — June 2026

 Geronimo

 Course-frontage lots wrapping the Geronimo course.
-Custom homes built from the late 1990s through 2010s.
+Custom homes from the late 1990s through 2010s.
 Strong amenity adjacency and water-feature views.

 Renegade